meilisearch/meilisearch/README.md

 ## Telemetry

 Meilisearch collects anonymous data regarding general usage.
-This helps us better understand developers' usage of meilisearch features.
+This helps us better understand developers' usage of Meilisearch features.

 To find out more on what information we're retrieving, please see our documentation on [Telemetry](https://docs.meilisearch.com/learn/what_is_meilisearch/telemetry.html).